FAQ: Questions Asked Frequently: Approximating the -width

 \subsection{$\faq$ with an inner $\faq$-formula closed under idempotent elements}

-The key difference between this section and Section~\ref{subsec:approx:Kblocks} is that $K$ (define by~\eqref{eqn:the:set:K}) is not necessarily equal to $[n]$: instead it is now the union of $F=[f]$ and the set of semiring variables.
+The key difference between this section and Section~\ref{subsec:approx:Kblocks} is that $K$ (defined by~\eqref{eqn:the:set:K}) is not necessarily equal to $[n]$: instead it is now the union of $F=[f]$ and the set of semiring variables.
+Moreover instead of using $\faqw(\varphi)$ given by Definition~\ref{defn:faqw-phi}, we will now use $\faqw(\varphi, \D_I)$ given by Definition~\ref{defn:faqw-phi-F}.
 We will still follow the same strategy as that of Section~\ref{subsec:approx:Kblocks}, though the definition of the sets $S_{L,C}$ for each node $L$ and a child $C$ of $L$ is a bit more delicate.

 \bdefn[Semiring node and product node] A node in the expression tree $P$ is called a {\em semiring node} if its variables have a tag forming a semiring with $\otimes$.
 Otherwise, the node is called a {\em product node}. \edefn